 The combo of white and navy is great for all guys.
 A crisp white shirt helps to lighten the darker navy hue and is a perfect backdrop for introducing colour through a tie or pocket square.

-Black Suit and White Shirt
+Black Suit and White Shirt Combination

 The classic black suit is timeless and contemporary.
 Often getting a bad rep as the uniform of hospitality staff, it delivers a slimming and streamlined silhouette.

 For a piece so iconic, it is hard to look past a refined monochromatic finish.
-Not only are the two colours (black and white) the mainstay of the formers very own dress code, they look damn good together.
+Not only are the two colours (black and white) the mainstay of the former’s very own dress code, they look damn good together.

 To get the black suit, white shirt combination looking its refined best, don’t try and add colour.
 Keep it simple by accessorising with a black tie to really complete the outfit.

-Navy Suit and Blue Shirt
+Navy Suit and Blue Shirt Combination

 Now back to our versatile favourite, the navy suit.
 With this partnership, we are complementing the dark navy suit by adding a lighter blue tone underneath.
-This subtle harmony of colour is keeping the overall look formal but offering a nice change to the classic white shirt.
+This subtle harmony of colour is keeping the overall look formal but offers a nice change to the classic white shirt.